top of page

 pistol m1911

-So... one biggest issue with 101st re-enactors is that almost
+So... one of the biggest issues with 101st re-enactors is that

-every single one of them has a M1911 either in a holster, worst
+almost every single one of them has a M1911 either in a

-of all the shoulder holster...
+holster, or worse, in a shoulder or tanker holster...
 Originally every single paratrooper of all ranks was to be issued

-So, unless you are at Regimental HQ, then there is none to officially be had; even if you are at that level, there is only 2.
-Most officers all got an M1A1 Carbine.
+So, unless you are at Regimental HQ, then there is none to officially be had; even if you are at that level, there are only two.
+Most officers got an M1A1 Carbine.

-Of course, once in the field, anyone could and would obtain anything that they thought we would be useful.
-As long as they could be bothered to carry it.
-However, even baring in mind a few soldiers would have gained a pistol, when you look at re-enactors, almost everyone has a M1911.
-Not because they really want a pistol, but because they are the cheapest blank firing weapon out there by a long way.
-For the average re-enactor, cashing out £1000 for a blank firing Thompson, if your lucky enough to even find one is not an option.
-Even hiring weapons at events that offer them, gets expensive real fast!
+Of course, once in the field, anyone could and would obtain anything that they thought we would be useful, as long as they could be bothered to carry it.
+However, even if a few troopers might have been able to scrounge up a pistol, when you look at most groups of re-enactors almost everyone has a M1911.
+This is likely not just because they really want a pistol but could be because they are the cheapest blank-firing weapon out there by a long way.
+For the average re-enactor, cashing out £1000 for a blank firing Thompson, if you're lucky enough to even find one is not an option.
+Even renting weapons at events that offer them gets expensive real fast!
 So you will see an almost alarming rate of enlisted soldiers carrying sidearms.
-Almost a problem that needs addressing as its very unrealistic, but completely understandable.
+A problem that needs addressing as its very unrealistic, but completely understandable.

-There are many choices of M1911 on the marked.
-De-acts are fairly easy to find for sale, but very expensive, simply as this is such an iconic gun that served during WW1, WW2 and even many later wars.
+There are many choices of M1911s on the marked.
+De-acts are fairly easy to find for sale, but very expensive, for the simple reason that this is such an iconic weapon that served during WW1, WW2 and even many later wars.

-Blank firers, there are lots of manufacturers of these in both 8mm and a few in 9mm.
+There are lots of manufacturers of blank firing M1911s in 8mm and even a few in 9mm.
 There are some interesting ones to avoid.
-Bruni used to be famous for their exploding hand guns!
+Bruni used to be famous for their exploding handguns!
 Not something to be proud of.
-Currently Bruni have addressed this and the new currently being produced M1911s don't have a habit of doing this... however they are pretty much cock three times, fire twice.... if your lucky.
+Currently Bruni has addressed this and the current production M1911s don't have a habit of doing this... however they are pretty much cock three times, fire twice... if you're lucky.
 They hammer doesn't seem to quite have the punch to strike the cap hard enough each time.
 Annoying, but you can live with this for the price.
 Kimar costs a tiny bit more.
-There isn't much between them, I honestly don't know anything about the Kimar, I haven't used one.
-There are some other older not currently being manufactured guns, some of these have held up well, others do interesting things... a friend of mine purchased an older M1911 unknown maker, during a battle at War & Peace one year, he squeezed the trigger once, but something happened inside the gun, something broken and the semi automatic hand gun turned into a fully automatic weapon that was unstoppable.
+There isn't much between them and honestly, I don't know anything about the Kimar as I haven't used one.
+There are some other older, no longer manufactured guns.
+Some of these have held up well, others do interesting things... a friend of mine purchased an older M1911 unknown maker, during a battle at War & Peace one year, he squeezed the trigger once, but something happened inside the gun, something broke, and the semi-automatic handgun turned into a fully automatic weapon that was unstoppable.
 Luckily it only held about 8 rounds... so not too much of a problem.
 However, one hell of a shock!!!
-I did once own a 9mm version, it was a front venter, so frowned upon by some, however it was a semi blocked barrel so still legal as this cannot be removed and ran the full length of the barrel.
+I did once own a 9mm version, it was a front venter, so frowned upon by some, however it was a semi-blocked barrel (and ran the full length of the barrel) so still legal as this cannot be removed.
 It was one hell of a cannon!
 But rather an ugly representation of the M1911.

-Denix again make reproduction M1911s, I have no idea the purposes of these as they are almost the same price as a blank firer.
-Based on their usual build quality its probably over priced cheaply made tat, when you compare that to the solid metal construction of a blank firer you have to wonder if anyone buys them.
+Denix again makes reproduction M1911s.
+I have no idea the purposes of these as they are almost the same price as a blank firer.
+Based on their usual build quality its probably over-priced, cheaply made tat, when you compare that to the solid metal construction of a blank firer you have to wonder if anyone buys them.
 As well as these reproductions, there are plenty of airsoft M1911s out there.
-Some of these are really stunning pieces, metal and wood finish, some are of course crap cheap looking pieces of sierra hotel India tango!
+Some of these are really stunning pieces, metal and wood finish, some are of course crap cheap looking pieces of Sierra Hotel India Tango!
 Some of these can be purchased really cheap.
 I still have my old airsoft gun from when I used to do WW2 airsoft over 20 years ago!
-Sadly I broken it whilst falling down a huge bank and through a tree!
+Sadly I broke it whilst falling down a huge bank and through a tree!
 It has never worked since, but still looks fantastic.

 m1919 .30 machine gun